oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/oci-speech-rest/oci-speech-rest.md

         ![](./images/set-active.png " ")

 2. Set the Variables

-    Open and edit the newly imported environment (OCI_Environment), and set the variables tenancyId, authUserId, keyFingerprint and private Key.
+    Open and edit the newly imported environment (OCI_Environment), and set the variables: tenancyId, authUserId, keyFingerprint and private Key.
 These are same that are found in the .oci/config file you created in the Lab 3.

-    Make sure to set both Initial Value and Current Value of the variables(set both as the same value).
+    Make sure to set both Initial Value and Current Value of the variables (set both as the same value).

     Click the Save button to commit your changes to the environment.
-    (sensitive information redacted from below screenshot)
         ![](./images/set-var.png " ")

 3. Import the Collections

     Download and import [OCI REST INITIALIZATION](./files/OCI_REST_INITIALIZATION.postman_collection.json) and [OCI SPEECH REST COLLECTION](./files/OCI_SPEECH_REST_COLLECTION.postman_collection.json) into Postman using the 'Import' button at the top.

 4. Execute OCI REST Initializer

     From the OCI REST INITIALIZATION collection, invoke the Initializer GET for 'jsrsasign-all-min.js' , which imports and initializes a required library jsrsasign for encryption and digital signatures.
 This is a one-time setup task.
         ![](./images/initialize-rest.png " ")